 - explore the Library's unique heritage spaces, including the iconic La Trobe Reading Room

-- visit our newspaper reading room and the Redmond Barry Reading Room
+- visit our Newspapers and Family History Reading Rooms and the Redmond Barry Reading Room

 - learn about the Library's significant role in documenting the history of Victoria.

 This program links to the Victorian Curriculum and assists students to:

 - evaluate the historical significance of an event, idea, individual or place (VCHHC128)

 - analyse and corroborate sources and evaluate their accuracy, usefulness and reliability (VCHHC123)

 - identify and form links and patterns from multiple information sources to generate non-routine ideas and possibilities (VCCCTQ023).

 Embark on a journey of discovery at the State Library

 Held in the inspiring heritage setting of Australia's oldest public library, our school excursions offer students a uniquely immersive, enriching experience, encouraging return visits and life-long learning.
 The Library has provided free access to information and education since 1856, and we invite students to become part of history as they tour the breathtaking dome and view our historic collections.
 All tours and workshops are developed by experienced teachers, aligned to the Victorian Curriculum and facilitated by expert staff.